TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 - Managed - You can easily interact with clusters and Spark or Hadoop jobs through the Google Cloud console, the Cloud SDK, or the Dataproc REST API.
 - Simple and familiar

 ## 🔥 What is Dataflow?

-Dataflow is a fully managed service for executing data processing pipelines written using Apache Beam.
-Dataflow provides serverless, autoscaling service for programmatic data pipelines.
+Dataflow is a data processing engine that can handle both batch and streaming data pipelines.
+It is a fully managed service for executing data processing pipelines written using Apache Beam.
+Apache Beam is an open source tool to define data pipelines.
+It runs the data pipeline using Dataflow.

+Dataflow is similar to Spark that both technologies can process big data in parallel and can handle almost any kind of data or file.
+But in terms of underlying technologies, they are different.
+The main difference is the serverless nature of Dataflow.
+Using Dataflow, we don't need to set up any cluster.
+We just submit jobs to Dataflow, and the data pipeline will run automatically on the cloud.
+We just submit jobs to Dataflow, and the data pipeline will run automatically on the cloud.

 Unlike with Cloud Dataproc, you don’t need to spin up a cluster to perform data processing.
 Instead, you simply submit the code and it will get executed and autoscaled to as many machines as needed to accomplish the task effectively.